-A549 cells were cultured until confluence to create a monolayer in 6-well plates, then treated with 40 and 75 μ g/mL of IV LDCM fraction for 24 h.
-A scrape was made through the confluent monolayer using a sterile 1000 μ L micropipette blue tip.
-The culture medium was removed, and the cells were washed twice with 1 XPBS to remove cellular debris and incubated at 37°C in fresh medium in the presence or absence of the indicated concentrations of IVL DCM.
-Photomicrographs of the scratch were taken using light microscopy at baseline (0 h) and 24 and 48 h later, using Invitrogen

-EVOS® FL.
-The cellular migration rate was calculated as the average (in μ m) \pm SEM of the difference between the wound width at time zero and the corresponding time points.
+A549 cells were cultured until confluence to create a monolayer in 6-well plates, then treated with 40 and 75 $\mu$ g/mL of IVL DCM fraction for 24 h.
+A scrape was made through the confluent monolayer using a sterile 1000 $\mu$ L micropipette blue tip.
+The culture medium was removed, and the cells were washed twice with 1 XPBS to remove cellular debris and incubated at 37 °C in fresh medium in the presence or absence of the indicated concentrations of IVL DCM.
+Photomicrographs of the scratch were taken using light microscopy at baseline (0 h) and 24 and 48 h later, using Invitrogen EVOS® FL.
+The cellular migration rate was calculated as the average (in $\mu$ m) ± SEM of the difference between the wound width at time zero and the corresponding time points.

+2.13.
 Statistical Analysis

-Results were evaluated for statistical difference by one-way ANOVA followed by Tukey's post-hoc multiple comparisons test to calculate P values using GraphPad Prism 9 software (GraphPad Software Inc., San Diego, CA, USA).
-Data are presented as mean \pm SEM, and a p-value of P < 0.05 was considered statistically significant.
+Results were evaluated for statistical difference by one-way ANOVA followed by Tukey's post hoc multiple comparisons test to calculate p values using GraphPad Prism 9 software (GraphPad Software Inc., San Diego, CA, USA).
+Half maximal inhibitory concentration (IC50) of cell growth was determined by plotting the MTT data as dose-response curves of percent growth inhibition versus the log of extract concentration using GraphPad Prism 9.
+GraphPad Prism performed curve fitting of the data by non-linear regression to obtain the IC50 values.
+Data are presented as mean ± SEM, and a p-value of p < 0.05 was considered statistically significant.